Moonpig/tech-test-node-backend/README.md

 ### `/cards`

 This endpoint returns a list of cards.
-- `imageUrl` should be the front-cover image found on the corresponding page template.
+- `imageUrl` should be the image found on the template that corresponds to the first page for the card.
 - `url` should have the format `/cards/[id]`

 Expected JSON response from `GET /cards`: